9 Best Knowledge Base Software Compared (2025 Guide)

 ServiceNow is a complete platform that allows companies to digitize their customer management and workflows.
 It includes solutions to cover IT, Employee, and Customer workflows.

-You can use the ServiceNow platform to create a private knowledge base for your company team.
-As well as public knowledge bases to serve customers.
 However, ServiceNow is much more than just a knowledge base software.
 It even includes an app store with integrations made specifically for creating advanced knowledge databases.

 ServiceNow is a platform that’s more suitable for bigger businesses.
 It’s especially ideal for making onboarding workflows and transitions.